 **Some of the links in this post are affiliate links.
 This means if you click on the link and purchase the item, we will receive an affiliate commission at no extra cost to you.
 We appreciate your support. (disclosure policy)

-Our son wanted a cozy bedroom with some type of wood paneling, and installing a wood-feature wall helped turn it into a rustic retreat!
+Our son wanted a cozy bedroom with wood paneling, and installing a wood feature wall helped turn it into a rustic retreat!

 Ready to see the before and after?